Order Management

 The Bottom Line

-Order management is the "how" of trading.
-While strategy dictates what to buy, order management dictates how to buy it.
-Mastering this process is essential for minimizing costs, managing risk, and ensuring that trading intentions are translated accurately into market actions.
-For active traders, rigorous order management discipline—checking open orders, using appropriate time-in-force settings, and validating entries—is the first line of defense against operational losses.
+Investors looking for long-term success must recognize that order management is the essential "how" of the trading process.
+While a good strategy dictates what and when to buy, effective order management dictates how to buy it while minimizing costs and managing operational risk.
+Mastering this process is crucial for reducing execution shortfall, avoiding costly "fat-finger" errors, and ensuring that your trading intentions are translated accurately into market actions.
+For active traders, maintaining a rigorous discipline of order management—regularly checking open orders, using appropriate order types, and validating every entry—is the first and most important line of defense against avoidable financial losses.
+By treating order management with the same level of seriousness as your fundamental or technical research, you can build a more professional, efficient, and ultimately more profitable trading operation that can withstand the pressures of modern high-speed markets.

 At a Glance